vitringr/vault/nodes/Simplex Noise Implementation.md

 import { Vector2 } from "@utilities/vector";
 import { Colors } from "@utilities/colors";

+import { createNoise2D } from "./ref";

-// PERFORMANCE: Maybe reduce number fractional detail? const F = 0.3660254037844386; // Skew factor const G = 0.2113248654051871; // Unskew factor
+const F = 0.3660254037844386; // Skew factor
+const G = 0.2113248654051871; // Unskew factor

+const PERMUTATIONS = [
   // The permutations table is duplicated once so that it does not
   // overflow, even if the index exceeds 256.
 Otherwise % operations
-// would be needed to wrap it around. const PERMUTATIONS = [
+  // would be needed to wrap it around.
   // PERFORMANCE: Optimize array structure.
   51, 160, 137, 91, 90, 15, 131, 13, 201, 95, 96, 53, 194, 233, 7, 225, 140, 36,
   103, 30, 69, 142, 8, 99, 37, 240, 21, 10, 23, 190, 6, 148, 247, 120, 234, 75,